 Chacha is the Georgian—as in the Republic of Georgia on the coast of the Black Sea—name for pomace wine.
 This spirit is distilled from the "pomace," or the crushed or pulped grape residue left over after the crushing of the grape harvest in the winemaking process.

 A Bit About Georgia, Georgians, and Their Wine

 Located in the Caucasus mountains between Turkey and Russia on the Black Sea, Georgia is one of the oldest wine-producing regions in the world.
 Georgians are fiercely proud of their winemaking traditions, claiming, in fact, to have invented the winemaking process itself—a claim that is supported to some extent by actual archeological evidence.

 While the Georgians have been making and drinking wine for centuries, Georgian wine is still relatively unknown outside of the region.
 Georgia was the winemaking province of the former Soviet Union, so for this reason, Georgian wine remains popular in Russia.
-Russia is also still one of the largest exports for Georgian made wine, although slowly Western countries and others are discovering it.
+Russia is also still one of the largest exports of Georgian-made wine, although Western countries and others are slowly discovering it.

 Most Georgians produce and make their own wine from the grapes grown on their family plots and gardens.
-In my own personal interactions among native Georgians, a Georgian who does not know how to make wine is not a real Georgian!
+In my own personal interactions with native Georgians, a Georgian who does not know how to make wine is not a real Georgian!

-The grapes are crushed, the juice placed in earthenware jugs called quevri.
+The grapes are crushed, and the juice is placed in earthenware jugs called quevri.
 These are stored in the earth and sealed over with natural sealants.
 Here the wine process begins, the juice fermenting naturally from the yeasts formed on the grape skins and the sugars in the juice.
 Most Georgians will leave their homemade wine from the autumn until the summer to mature, only opening once they prepare for the new season.